ddiaz164/Traffic_Accidents_US/README.md

 ![](https://imagevars.gulfnews.com/2019/10/24/accident-sign_16dfd47e1da_medium.jpg)
 # United States Accidents: A Look Into Countrywide Traffic Accidents
 More than 38,000 people die yearly in crashes throughout the roadways of the United States; the fatality rate is 12.4 deaths for every 100,000 people.
 On top of this an additional 4.4 million get injured to the point that they require some sort of medical attention.
 Road crashes are the leading cause of death for inhabitants of the United States ages 1-54 and the socioeconomic impact of these crashes costs citizens about $871 billion.
 ## Data Source
+Through exploration of available data on accidents occuring in the United States I found one particular dataset on Kaggle that had plenty to look through.
+Sobhan Moosavi's "US Accidents (3.0 million records)" really stood out in that it contained voluminous information on the topic.
+The database had entries starting February of 2016 and the last of them were as recent as December of 2019.
+And as his title claimed-- it possesses 3 million entries each containing 49 columns worth of information.
 ## Data Preparation
 ## Data Analysis
 ### Initial Look